jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 Let's turn now to the actual implementation of the algorithm and look at both functions ``getDijkstraTree``, ``getOptimalPathFromTree``, as well as the helper functions which support them.

-For Dijkstra's algorithm, we usually want to keep track of three things:
+For Dijkstra's algorithm, we want to keep track of three things:
 *   the cost of getting to each node from the start node
 *   the chain of previous or parent nodes used in traversing the graph
 *   a list of unvisited or unprocessed nodes